varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 ~~~~~~~~~~~~~~~~

 You can use varnishtop to identify what URLs are hitting the backend
-the most. ``varnishtop -b -i txurl`` is an essential command.
-You can see
+the most. ``varnishtop -i txurl`` is an essential command, showing you
+the top txurl requests Varnish is sending towards the backend.
+You can
-some other examples of varnishtop usage in :ref:`users-guide-statistics`.
+see some other examples of varnishtop usage in
+:ref:`users-guide-statistics`.

 Tool: varnishlog